notapassenger/RACC-PM/README.md

 # RACC-PM
 This is a MATLAB code repository for the manuscript below.
-A Robust Hybrid Algorithm Using Worst-Case Optimization for Pesonal Sound Zones
+A Robust Hybrid Algorithm Using Worst-Case Optimization for Pesonal Sound Zones.

 #  Introduction
  There are four files in the project: